david-vanderson/dvui/README.md

 - ```zig build run-standalone-sdl```
 - ```zig build run-ontop-sdl```

 This document is a broad overview.
-See [inside](/INSIDE.md) for implementation details and how to write and modify widgets.
+See [implementation details](readme-implementation.md) for implementation details and how to write and modify widgets.

 ![screenshot of demo](/screenshot_demo.png?raw=true)